 - Also don’t just post a link on social media – add some context about what the link is about and why it’s of interest (as much as you can, given character limitations on social media!).

-- Be careful not to post too much on Facebook, or people will unfan or hide your content (no more than 2x a day on Facebook and probably less than that) Each Page is different and needs to find its own optimal posting frequency depending on its content and audience.
+- Be careful not to post too much on Facebook, or people will unfan or hide your content.
+Each Page is different and needs to find its own optimal posting frequency depending on its content and audience.
 Also make sure you are posting what you audience wants and expects to see, that the content matches the audience.

 - Vary up the time & days you post, because some people check Facebook and Twitter at different times of the day.
 Consider time zones, shift workers, stay at home parents or caregivers.
 Don’t forget about weekends too.
 You can’t assume that one posting on one day/time is going to reach everyone.
-Facebook now allows you to schedule posts in advance (and so does Twitter with tweetdeck), so take advantage of this feature!
+Facebook allows you to schedule posts in advance (and so does Twitter with tweetdeck), so take advantage of this feature!
 There are also all kinds of 3rd party tools for managing and scheduling social media too, the best known of which is HootSuite.
 Be careful when scheduling out content in advance, because current events can make your content redundant, or worse yet, insensitive or offensive.

 - Geographically target your Facebook posts when possible, which is important to make sure your content is relevant to your audience (also helps avoid overwhelming people).
 You can change the targeting of the post just down to people in a state, or even a city.
 How you do it is when you’re about to post something, click on the drop down menu next to the Post button (It probably says “Public” for you now).
 When you pull down the menu, you have the option to customize your audience.

-- In regards to Twitter, always use hashtags.
-Progressives should always use the #p2 hashtag and activist groups should be looking (or creating) hashtags to go along with their cause.
+- Use hashtags.
+Be looking (or creating) hashtags to go along with your cause.
 Candidates should find the state and local hashtags.
 Congressionals typically use state and district number (#ca10, #ia05, etc.) or race specific hashtags (#ncgov, #nesen, etc.).
 Some states have statewide political hashtags like #ncpol as well.
 These hashtags are populated with activists and used by journalists to nab stories, which is exactly the audience you are targeting on Twitter.
 Also there are tons of issue-related hashtags out there that you can use to reach activists who are following and care about your issue.